AdvancedPlugins/Chat/README.md

-## Customize and moderate your Minecraft server chat like never before with AdvancedChat
+## AdvancedChat - Customize and moderate your Minecraft server chat like never befor
 Seamlessly Integrate Formatting, Moderation, and Management into Your Chat